 Hidden Rose has a light yellow skin with pale whitish dots, and its slow-browning, crunchy pink flesh lends itself to the salad plate, although it tends to dry more quickly than most apples.
-This unique heirloom offers a tart taste, with a cotton candy aroma.
-Although it is mainly a fresh-eating apple, it has many culinary uses, too.
+Hidden Rose offers a tart taste, with a cotton candy aroma.
+Although it is mainly a fresh-eating apple, it has culinary uses, too.
 Look for Hidden Rose in late October.
 As with all apples, refrigerate for maximum storage life.
-This variety tends to lose its crispness quickly.
+Hidden Rose tends to lose its crispness quickly.

 Harvest: Late Season

 Hidden Rose is an heirloom variety that may be hard to find, as it is difficult to grow.
 It was first grown as a choice seedling in Airlie, Oregon.